wp-plugins/cookie-law-info/readme.txt

 * Fully customisable to look just like your own website's style: customise the colours, styles and fonts
 * Put the cookie bar in either the header or the footer
+* (Optional) automatically close the cookie bar after a delay (delay is configurable)
 * (Optional) cookie bar can be permanently dismissed or accessible through a "show again" tab
 * (Optional) "show again" tab is fully customisable including position shown on page and styles
 * "Cookie Audit" shortcode to construct a nicely-styled 'Privacy & Cookie Policy'